 For those of us with smaller kitchens and not much counter space, converting some piece of furniture on a temporary basis will ease our space woes.
 This piece is your ‘counter’ for the duration of your particular baking project.

-Here, I have illustrated my breakfast bar.
-This is a stainless steel cart which expands our kitchen space for hot beverage and toast-making.
+Here, I have illustrated my breakfast bar from a few years ago.
+This is a stainless steel cart which expanded our kitchen space for hot beverage and toast-making.
 When I bake, I sweep all the items from the stainless steel table-top onto a shelf under the cart.
-I love this cart because the top is a proper workhorse surface and easy to clean.
+I loved this cart because the top is a proper workhorse surface and easy to clean.
+But you can create your own versatile space based on this general concept.

 Bake – Pans and Tins